Norman, OK · Homeowner Guide

 Worth knowing: if you live in Norman's OU football game-day footprint (basically anywhere within a 1-mile radius of Memorial Stadium), schedule your roof replacement during summer or winter — not fall game weekends.
 Crews can't access driveways with parked cars and game-day noise restrictions affect early-morning starts.

-- Local physical address (not a P.O. box).
+1. Permanent local physical address (not a P.O. box, not a rented suite).
 Storm-chasers operate out of trucks and rented suites for a season, then disappear.
-Local roofers stay accountable for warranty work — and Norman has an active local Better Business Bureau presence that publishes complaints.
+Local Norman roofers stay accountable for warranty work — and Norman has an active local Better Business Bureau presence that publishes complaints.

-- Itemized quote with explicit decking allowance.
-Especially on older homes.
-"Replace decking as needed" without a per-sheet rate or assumed allowance is how surprise change orders happen.
+3. Itemized quote with explicit decking allowance.
+Especially critical on older homes near OU campus.
+"Replace decking as needed" without a per-sheet rate or assumed allowance is exactly how surprise change orders happen.
+Insist on a per-sheet price and a stated assumed allowance (typically 5–8 sheets on most Norman re-roofs).

-Our complete vetting checklist is at how we vet contractors.
+Our complete vetting checklist is at how we vet contractors; for license-specific verification steps see the Oklahoma roofing license guide.

 Need a vetted Norman roofer?